The Desire to See God in Gregory of Nyssa

 3 Credits

-For Gregory of Nyssa man desires to see God, because he is made for God.
-The fact that this desire for God can be fulfilled constitutes a long tradition in the history of the Church and serves as a key with which to read and select writings of the Fathers.
+For Gregory of Nyssa, man desires to see God, because he is made for God.
+The faith that this desire for God can be fulfilled is part of a long tradition in the history of the Church and serves as a key with which to read and select writings of the Fathers.
 In this seminar, we will start by focusing on Gregory of Nyssa’s understanding of the beatific state as developed in his seminal text The Making of Man.
-Instead of a statement simply about possible future events, the beatific vision for Gregory implies a comprehensive theological anthropology that is well worth considering for our times, in light of John Paul II’s thought.
-In addition to Gregory of Nyssa, we will read his fellow bishop Gregory of Nazianzen and Gregory’s sources in Origen and elsewhere.
-We will also study the effect that Gregory’s view of eternal motion-in-rest had on later writers like Pseudo-Dionysius and Maximus the Confessor.
-We will tackle questions such as what relation the final state of the human being has with its beginnings, how grace relates to nature, and how ultimate fulfilment is understood in the Christian tradition.
+Instead of a statement simply about possible future events, the beatific vision for Gregory implies a comprehensive theological anthropology that is well worth considering for our times, for example in light of John Paul II’s thought on the relationship between faith and reason.
+Against an ancient kind of Arian rationalism, Gregory upheld the enduring positivity of faith, necessitated by the enduring distance between God and man as uncreated and created being.
+Paradoxically, their ontological distinction becomes for Gregory the very means for man’s unification with God, which he sees as a continual process that opens up and stretches out into man’s infinite capacity for God.
+In this seminar, we will tackle questions such as what relation the final state of the human being has with its beginnings, how reason relates to faith, how grace relates to nature, and how ultimate fulfilment is understood in the Christian tradition.

 Selected Texts